Harry Kewell: Galatasaray (2008–2011)

 In the 2009–10 season, Kewell scored 14 goals in 28 matches in all competitions.
-He netted 9 times in 17 league appearances, playing as the main striker in most matches due to an injured Milan Baroš.
-In a 2009–10 Turkish Cup play-off, Kewell scored in a 2–1 win against Bucaspor on 28 October 2009 to put the side into the group stage phase of the tournament.
-Finishing on top of their group, Galatasaray were eliminated at the quarter-final stage against Antalyaspor.
+He netted 9 times in 17 league appearances, playing as the main striker in most matches due to an injury to Milan Baroš.
+In a 2009–10 Turkish Cup play-off, Kewell scored in a 2–1 win against Bucaspor on 28 October 2009 to put the side into the group stage of the tournament.
+Finishing on top of their group, Galatasaray were eliminated at the quarter-final stage by Antalyaspor.
 During the 2009–10 UEFA Europa League qualifying rounds, Kewell scored Galatasaray's second goal in a 4–1 away win against Israeli club Maccabi Netanya on 30 July 2009.
-Kewell would then score in a 5–0 win against Estonia's Levadia Tallinn on 20 August 2009.
-Galatsaray qualified for the group stage phase.
+Kewell then scored in a 5–0 win against Estonia's Levadia Tallinn on 20 August 2009.
+Galatasaray qualified for the group stage.
 On 22 October 2009, Kewell scored in a 4–1 win over Dinamo București in Istanbul.
 In the return leg on 5 November 2009, he scored after 22 minutes in an eventual 3–0 Galatasaray victory.
 Galatasaray faced Atlético Madrid in the 2009–10 UEFA Europa League knockout phase where they lost 3–2 on aggregate to the eventual champions.

-On 15 August 2009, Kewell scored two penalties in a 4–1 home win to Denizlispor.
-Almost two weeks later, on 31 August, he scored a goal after 74 minutes in a 2–0 away win to Ankaraspor on matchday 4 of the Süper Lig season.
-Kewell scored his fourth goal of the campaign in a 4–3 win to Trabzonspor on 18 October.
-Two weeks later, he scored in a 2–0 win to Sivasspor at home on 1 November.
-By matchday 13, Kewell scored his sixth goal of the domestic season in a 1–1 draw to Manisaspor on 22 November.
-Two weeks later, on 6 December, he scored after 56 minutes in a 1–1 draw to İstanbul BŞB.
-Just five days later, in an away game against Antalyaspor, the game was locked at 2–2 until after 67 minutes Kewell broke the deadlock to win the match for Galatasaray 3–2 on 11 December.
-On 19 December, Kewell would score his ninth and final goal for Galatasaray in the 2009–10 season in a 1–0 win to Gençlerbirliği, where he netted on the 77-minute.
-In January, fellow Socceroo teammate and captain Lucas Neill would join Kewell at Galatasaray after he was transferred from Everton.
-Under coach Frank Rijkaard, Galatasaray finished third on the 2010–11 Süper Lig table, thereby qualifying for the 2010–11 Europa League third qualifying round, where Kewell's contract with Galatasaray expired after the 2009–10 season.
+On 15 August 2009, Kewell scored two penalties in a 4–1 home win over Denizlispor.
+Almost two weeks later, on 31 August, he scored a goal after 74 minutes in a 2–0 away win over Ankaraspor on matchday 4 of the Süper Lig season.
+Kewell scored his fourth goal of the campaign in a 4–3 win over Trabzonspor on 18 October.
+Two weeks later, he scored in a 2–0 home win over Sivasspor on 1 November.
+By matchday 13, Kewell scored his sixth goal of the domestic season in a 1–1 draw with Manisaspor on 22 November.
+Two weeks later, on 6 December, he scored after 56 minutes in a 1–1 draw with İstanbul BŞB.
+Just five days later, in an away game against Antalyaspor, the game was locked at 2–2 until the 67th minute, when Kewell broke the deadlock to secure a 3–2 victory for Galatasaray.
+On 19 December, Kewell scored his ninth and final goal of the 2009–10 season in a 1–0 win over Gençlerbirliği, netting in the 77th minute.
+In January, fellow Socceroo teammate and captain Lucas Neill joined Kewell at Galatasaray after transferring from Everton.
+Under coach Frank Rijkaard, Galatasaray finished third in the 2009–10 Süper Lig table, thereby qualifying for the 2010–11 Europa League third qualifying round, as Kewell's contract with Galatasaray expired after the 2009–10 season.